steroman/dynatrace-deck/slides.md

 # Wait — what about AI?

 <!-- notes:
-Before closing, I want to address a question that often comes up: where does AI fit into all of this?

-AI can enhance almost every part of the lifecycle: from automating formatting, to suggesting content, to detecting inconsistencies, to accelerating reviews, to powering chatbots and internal tools.

-But AI cannot fix organizational and operational gaps.
+AI plays a role across every part of the lifecycle, but it can’t replace the foundations.
+AI can accelerate formatting, improve suggestions, detect inconsistencies, and power internal tools or chatbots.
-If the processes are unclear, if the inputs are weak, if governance is missing, AI will simply scale the chaos.
+But if processes are unclear, inputs weak, or governance missing, AI will simply amplify the chaos rather than solve it.

-Think of AI as an amplifier:
-when the foundations are strong, AI accelerates us.
-When the foundations are weak, AI magnifies the pain.

-That’s why everything I’ve presented focuses on building the foundations first.
+That’s why we focus on building strong processes first.
-Once those foundations exist, AI becomes a powerful multiplier — not a band-aid.
+Once those are in place, AI becomes a powerful multiplier that makes teams faster and more accurate.
 -->
----

 ---
 layout: center
 transition: fade